Ed Husain: U.S. response to the Arab Spring

 On the Arab Spring, he has said:

 The Arab world is no longer across the oceans.
 It is also on our streets here.
 Millions of American citizens are of Arab descent.
 Millions more are here as workers and students.
 What happens over there matters here.
 Can America make these people proud and empower them against Muslim extremists by changing the American story and making us all safer?
 Yes, it can.
 It must.

-Husain advocates American soft power and leadership in modelling democracy.
+Husain advocates American soft power and leadership in modeling democracy.
 Countering the US response to the Egyptian military's raiding of NGO offices in 2012, he said:

 The U.S. government should ask its military allies to return to their barracks and cease killing protesters—and that it should tie these demands to U.S. aid. ...
 The Arab revolutionaries did not look to China or Russia for a model of government.
 They looked to four-year presidential terms, inspired directly by American democracy.
 Islamist leaders such as Tunisia's Mohamed Ghannouchi condemn French secularism but highlight American accommodation of religion as a model of a secular state that is less hostile to religion.

 However, Husain argued against U.S. military intervention in Syria, stating:

 What happens in Syria does not stay in Syria. ...
 U.S. military intervention in Syria would likely see traditional state actors backing rival groups (Sunnis and Muslim Brotherhood by Turkey and Saudi Arabia, for example, Shia and Alawites by Iran, Druze and Christians by France, a former colonial master, or even indirectly Israel).
 Worse, there is a real possibility of the emergence of an al-Qaeda-inspired organization inside Syria to fight "Western imperialism," much like al-Qaeda or the "Sunni insurgency" in Iraq.